MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 ![iptables screenshot](../img/ssoutput2.png)

-Turns out we controlled the IPv4, but completely forgot about **IPv6**.
+Turns out we controlled the IPv4 network interface, but completely forgot about **IPv6**.
 This happens a lot in real systems too.
-In particular, while port 22 may be blocked in IPv4, but often left accessible using a IPv6 address.
+In particular, while port 22 for ssh access may be blocked in IPv4, but it is often left accessible using a IPv6 address.
+Check if that is the case with your server.

 Run the following command to check the state of IPv6 interface on our server.
 Notice the `6` in the `ip6tables` command.